thuan2412/tradeoff_between_domain_alignment_and_reconstruction_loss/README.md

 python -m domainbed.scripts.collect_results --input_dir=/my/sweep/output/path

 Note: please take a look at the tested algorithms in "algorithms.py".
-The algorithms are denoted from #1 to #4 in order: xxx.
-Please select only one algorithm from 04 algorithms to run at a time and comment out other ones.
-In the default code, we are using the MMD+reconstruction loss algorithm and commented out other ones.
+The algorithms are denoted from #1 to #4 in order: MMD + reconstruction loss, IRM + reconstruction loss, CORAL + reconstruction loss, and ERM + reconstruction loss.
+Please select only one algorithm from these 04 algorithms to run at a time and comment out other ones.
+In the default code, we are using the "MMD + reconstruction loss algorithm" and commented out other ones.

 Our code is based on this repo at https://github.com/facebookresearch/DomainBed.